INCREASING ACCESS TO JUSTICE BY STRENGTHENING THE CAPACITY OF PARALEGALS FOR IMPROVED AND SUSTAINABLE LEGAL AID

 The LSF is pro-active in coordinating efforts toward justice for all, in particular for women.
 Legal aid provider-driven design of approaches for urban legal empowerment” and for Zanzibar Legal empowerment are just two examples.

 Learning is promoted by rigorously establishing what works and whatnot.
 We pilot different approaches and systematically monitor our partners, which informs the direction of the program.
 Serving public accountability and to contribute to the knowledge base of legal aid, education and empowerment in relation to access to justice, a wide spectrum of professional communication is maintained.

 Enhance knowledge of paralegals and community members in 6 Districts for improved delivery of quality legal aid services through an empowerment approach by 2021.

-Improve the institutional capacity of 6 District Paralegals for sustainability of Legal Aid services in Singida by 2021.
+Improve the institutional capacity of 6 District Paralegals for the sustainability of Legal Aid services in Singida by 2021.

-Strengthen relationship between LGAs and 6 Paralegal organizations for an improved response to women’s rights protection in Singida by 2021.
+Strengthen the relationship between LGAs and 6 Paralegal organizations for an improved response to women’s rights protection in Singida by 2021.

 Achievements by 2017:

 clients (471 men and 332 women) benefited from legal aid services.

 GBV and VAC Cases were Successfully Resolved.